Introduction to Distributed System Concepts

 Scalability vs Performance

-The performance of the system would determine how much time it takes to serve these 40 requests per second, while the scalability of the system would determine how many additional users the system can handle and how many more requests it can serve without degrading the user experience.
+Scalability and performance are related, but not the same thing.
+Performance measures how quickly a system can process a request, while scalability measures how much a system can grow or shrink.
+For example, consider a system with 200 concurrent users, each sending a request every 5 seconds (on average).
+In this situation, the system would need to handle a throughput of 40 requests/sec.
+So the performance determine how much time it takes to serve 40 requests/sec, while the scalability determine how many additional users the system can handle and how many more requests it can serve without degrading the user experience.

+A distributed system is reliable if it can continue delivering its services even when one or more components fail.
+In such systems, another healthy machine can always replace a failing machine.
 For example, an e-commerce store needs to ensure that user transactions are never cancelled due to a machine failure.
 If a user adds an item to their shopping cart, the system must not lose that data.
-Reliability can be achieved through redundancy i.e. if the server hosting the user's shopping cart fails, another server with an exact replica of the shopping cart should take its place.
-So redundancy comes at a cost, and a reliable system must be prepared to pay for this resilience by eliminating all single points of failure.
+Here reliability can be achieved through redundancy i.e. if the server hosting the user's shopping cart fails, another server with an exact replica should take its place.
+So there is a cost associated with high reliable systems.

-How important Is reliability?
+How important is reliability?

-Suppose a customer stored all their important data in an application.
+Bugs or outages of critical applications can lead to lost productivity and significant costs in terms of lost revenue.
+Even in noncritical applications, businesses have a responsibility towards their users.
+Suppose a customer stored their important data in an application.
 After some time, that database suddenly got corrupted and there is no mechanism to restore it from a backup.
 What would happen?
-This would likely result in a loss of trust from the customer.
-So the conclusion is simple: It is important for businesses to ensure the reliability and availability of their applications to avoid these types of issues and maintain customer satisfaction.
+This would likely result in a loss of trust.
+So it is important to ensure the reliability of the application to avoid these issues.

 Availability refers to the percentage of time that a system or service is operational under normal conditions.
 It is a measure of how often a system is available for use.
-In rough words, an application that can continue to function for several months without experiencing downtime can be considered highly available.
+In other words, an application that can continue to function for several months without experiencing downtime can be considered highly available.

 For example, in a company like Amazon, internal services are described in terms of the 99.9th percentile for availability.
 This means that 99.9% of requests are expected to be served without issue.
 While this only affects 1 in 1,000 requests, it is important to prioritize these requests because they are likely from the company's most valuable customers, who have made many purchases and have a lot of data on their accounts.
-So ensuring high availability is important for maintaining customer satisfaction and trust.

 Reliability vs Availability